WLEW (AM): History

 WLEW signed on February 11, 1950, at 1540 kHz with 250 watts of power under the ownership of the Saginaw Broadcasting Company.
 The station was purchased by the Stevens Wismer Broadcasting Company in 1953.
 Wismer also owned WHLS and WSAQ in Port Huron, WCSR in Hillsdale, and WLAV in Grand Rapids, among others.
 In 1955, the frequency changed to the current 1340 kHz and was licensed for unlimited operations.
 The station, still under Wismer's ownership, began doing business as Thumb Broadcasting in 1957.
 In 1960, the station was upgrade to 1,000 watts of power using a two-tower directional antenna array.

 In 1966, Wismer applied for and received a license for WLEW to add an FM station at 92.1 MHz.
 This station would become WLEW-FM, which moved to the current 102.1 MHz in 1990.
-Both stations were later sold by Wismer to A. Arthur Aymen, who continued to do business as Thumb Broadcasting.
-In 1993, control of ownership was transferred to Aymen's sons, Richard and Matthew, who continue to own and operate the stations today.
+Both stations were sold by Wismer in 1971 to A. Arthur Aymen, who continued to do business as Thumb Broadcasting.
+In 1993, control of ownership was transferred to Aymen's sons, Richard and Matthew, who continued to own and operate the stations for the next three decades.

 In 2021, Thumb Broadcasting was the highest bidder during a Federal Communications Commission frequency auction for a new FM license serving Pigeon, Michigan.
-Under the call letters WHST, the new station went on the air in late 2022 at 94.1 MHz, simulcasting WLEW's country format.
+Under the call letters WHST, the new station went on the air in late 2022 at 94.1 MHz, simulcasting WLEW's country format.The Aymen family sold Thumb Broadcasting to Joshua Anaman, a sales representative at the stations, in July 2025.